 The Edo Period Architecture – Japanese Architecture

-The secular culture flourished in the Edo period in the architectural field as well.
-Sukiya-zukuri which has tea room included, theater architecture, the construction of the pleasure quarters.
+The secular culture also flourished in the Edo period in the architectural field.
+Sukiya-zukuri, which has a tea room, theater architecture, and pleasure quarters.

-In terms of Buddhist architecture, it began to build large halls which could hold numerous followers such as Zenkouji Temple and Sensouji Temple along with the popularity increased.
+In terms of Buddhist architecture, it began to build large halls that could hold numerous followers, such as Zenkouji Temple and Sensouji Temple, along with the popularity increase.

 Townhouses (Machiya) – Japanese Architecture

-A typical townhouse had its store in front, the living quarters behind and a storehouse in the back.
-They were built in an orderly fashion facing the street.
+A typical townhouse had its store in front, the living quarters behind, and a storehouse in the back.
+They were built in an orderly fashion,n facing the street.

-As the economy grew, merchants began to accumulate wealth and it produced the festive and lively mood of the town.
+As the economy grew, merchants began to accumulate wealth, producing the town’s festive and lively mood.

 Nagaya – Tenement Houses

-They were inhabited by craftsmen and merchants, further down the social ladder in the past.
-It’s one of traditional Japanese architecture as well.
-Many townhouses had relatively narrow facades, but extended wide into the back because taxation was often based on road access.
+They were inhabited by craftsmen and merchants further down the social ladder in the past.
+It’s a traditional Japanese style of architecture as well.
+Many townhouses had relatively narrow facades but extended wide into the back because taxation was often based on road access.

-They shared a bathroom on an alley and no bathing facility at the time.
+They shared a bathroom in an alley and had no bathing facility.
 There used to be a water inlet on an alley, people got together and interacted with the other until the water filled up the bucket.

 The Edo period brought back a lot of classic architectural techniques.
-Due to the fact that fire’s struck in the Edo region quite often, houses made to be able to be rebuilt easily.
-Structures were simple and classy and like the Hein period, their respect for nature took a great deal in the architectural way of constructing.
+Since fire’s struck in the Edo region quite often, houses made to be able to be rebuilt easily.
+Structures were simple and classy, and like the Hein period, their respect for nature took a great deal in the architectural way of construction.

 Nikko Toshogu – Japanese Architecture

 Toshogu Shrine is the final resting place of Tokugawa Ieyasu, the founder of the Tokugawa Shogunate that ruled Japan for over 250 years until 1868.
-Shrines became increasingly ornate at this period just as Toshogu shows.
+Shrines became increasingly ornate during this period, just as Toshogu shows.

-The lavishly decorated shrine complex consists of more than a dozen buildings set in a beautiful forest.
+The lavishly decorated shrine complex consists of over a dozen buildings in a beautiful forest.

 Countless wood carvings and large amounts of gold leaf were used to decorate the buildings in a way not seen elsewhere in Japan, where simplicity has been traditionally stressed in shrine architecture.